johanLsp/CPP_Template/README.md

 Each of these features can be disabled / enabled if needed

 ## Pre-requisites
-You can skip this if you just want to use the CMake template without additional features Otherwise, the following dependencies have to be installed :
+You can skip this if you just want to use the CMake template without additional features.
+Otherwise, the following dependencies have to be installed :

     doxygen